 New production tools

 A professional cockpit for crowd journalism and live event coverage will be developed and tested.
 The cockpit allows the professional content creator to steer the crowdsourced capturing effort, making sure the UGC feeds optimally match the creative story needs, both in duration, number of contributions, level of detail and quality.
 Filtered contributions taking into account the director’s needs are presented in an intuitive dashboard.
 Information from scene images as well as camera locations and view coverage will be extracted, to create a clear view on what’s happening on the event. and provide feedback as to how the current production can be improved by motivating certain contributors to change perspective and/or location.
 The live coaching aspect will be explored to determine which type of feedback can help the contribute to improve their contribution by changing perspective and/or location, without compromising their attention and focus on the subject and ongoing event.
 The complexity of the research here is mainly driven by the real-time and video quality requirements.
+A novel live hangout feature that is tightly integrated with the editorial redaction tools and end user app will be developed.
+This new feature will allow people to call in live via the app to report on ongoing actions at any action location across the country.
+Before possibly going live on antenna, the radio journalist can communicate with incoming callers, prepare them for the live broadcast and put them in a waiting queue.
+Radio journalists will get a clear overview of all incoming callers to manage their live contributions.
+The resulting experience can be published on social media or on television.
+Live hangout will generate additional content from a motivated crowd, that could not be acquired with the traditional professional capturing processes.

 New metadata flows

 Another important innovation aspect is the metadata handling throughout this new type of production process.
 Metadata will be captured and added at an early stage, wherever possible via linked open data.
 There should also be an easy way to annotate or appreciate the captured content for user gen contributions.
 All the gathered metadata will play an important role in the semi-automatic visualization and interlinking of content sources and in the composition of the multi-device experience.
 In practice, an own developed data model for a coherent data flow during orchestrated news event coverage will be delivered.